モロッコ

 • 7:55

-• Private car transfer A driver will meet you at Mohammed V International Airport and head to Chefchaouen.
+Private car transfer A driver will meet you at Mohammed V International Airport and drive to Chefchaouen.
 (About 5 hours)

-• Casablanca sightseeing Casablanca, Morocco's largest city and economic center, offers a unique urban landscape where Art Deco and Islamic architecture coexist.
-The Hassan II Mosque, standing along the coast, is the most magnificent in Morocco and is valuable as a mosque that can be visited inside.
+• Casablanca sightseeing Casablanca, Morocco’s largest city and economic center, is a destination where Art Deco and Islamic architecture coexist to create a unique urban landscape.
+The Hassan II Mosque, standing by the sea, is the most magnificent in Morocco and is also valuable as a mosque that can be visited inside.

-In the old city (medina), you can catch a glimpse of local life, while the new city reflects the streetscapes from the European colonial era.
-This city, where modernity and tradition intersect, is attractive both as a starting point for travel and as a destination to experience urban culture.
+In the old medina you can catch a glimpse of local life, and in the new city you can feel the streetscapes from the European colonial period.
+This city, where modernity and tradition intersect, is attractive both as a starting point for a trip and as a place to experience urban culture.
+[English Guide]

 • Morocco - Chaouen

-• Chefchaouen sightseeing The town's name comes from the two peaks rising on the hill and means “two horns.”
-In the old city, buildings and streets are painted blue, earning it the nickname “the Blue City,” and its magical scenery fascinates many tourists.
+• Chefchaouen sightseeing The town’s name comes from two peaks rising on the hill and means "two horns."
+The old medina is called the "blue city" because buildings and streets are painted blue, and its magical scenery fascinates many visitors.

-While strolling the town, you can enjoy bazaars lined with colorful fabrics, pottery, and hand-woven rugs, and interacting with locals is one of the charms.
-Every view is picture-perfect, and in the quiet, peaceful atmosphere you can encounter a different side of Morocco.
-You can also visit the kasbah, a 15th-century fortress, Plaza Uta el-Hammam, and watch the sunset from the white Spanish Mosque.
+While exploring the town you can enjoy bazaars selling colorful fabrics, pottery, and handwoven rugs, and interacting with locals is one of the charms.
+Everywhere you look is picture-perfect, and in the quiet, peaceful atmosphere you can encounter another side of Morocco.
+You can visit the kasbah, a 15th-century fortress, and Plaza Uta el-Hammam, and watch the sunset from the white Spanish Mosque.
 [English Guide]

 • Riad El Palacio & Spa